 Leaving eggs in the nesting box for several hours in the summer is perfectly OK, this doesn’t do any harm.
 However, as mentioned above, leaving eggs in the nesting box for several hours during the winter can completely ruin the egg.

 This is a nightmare because your hens will be laying fewer eggs during this time anyway, so loosing even more eggs is a big no-no!

-All of the measures above can help to delay the freezing of the egg and its contents, but the best way to ensure your eggs aren’t frozen is to visit the coop every three hours or so.
+All of the measures above can help delay the freezing of the egg and its contents, but the best way to ensure your eggs aren’t frozen is to visit the coop every three hours.

 I like to feed my girls as soon as I let them out, so I return around 9am, 12noon, then again in the afternoon around 3pm to check for eggs.

 Once you’ve collected your eggs, make sure you are storing them correctly to maintain their flavor.